AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/Speech_Emotion_Detection/README.md

 2- Creating a data frame with 3 columns (Emotion, Source, Path).

-3- Extracting 65 features for each audio by using mfccs, pitches, magnitudes, and C. and add them as columns to the data frame where:
+3- Extracting 65 features for each audio by using mfccs, pitches, magnitudes, and C. and adding them as columns to the data frame where:

 - mfccs: it gives 13 feature for each audio.